mayerrobert/jmurmel/murmel-langref.md

 is an executable language reference manual for Murmel, a single-namespace Lisp dialect.

-You can read this file as-is or run it with:
+The file `murmel-langref.lisp` can be read as-is or run it with:

     $ java -jar jmurmel.jar --repl --echo < murmel-langref.lisp

-or transform it to Markdown:
+or transformed to Markdown:

     $ sed -nf langref-to-md.sed murmel-langref.lisp > murmel-langref.md